-Our current egg donation compensation for your time, commitment and services is $8,000 for a completed egg donation cycle (i.e. retrieval of eggs).
+Our current egg donation compensation for your time, commitment and services is $8,000 on average for a completed egg donation cycle (i.e. retrieval of eggs).
+You can earn up to $14,000 depending on your qualifications and the number of eggs you produce.
 If your cycle is canceled due to no fault of your own, compensation is $1,000.

 We require our local NYC egg donors to be between the ages of 21 to 34 years of age, though exceptions are occasionally made for women between ages 18 to 21 and 34 to 35.
 For donors who will have to travel to NYC (i.e., those who live outside of the NYC metropolitan area), our age requirement is between 21 and 29.

 No. We accept egg donors from all over the United States, as long as you are willing and able to travel to our center in New York City for egg retrieval.
 However, we do cannot work with donors from outside the United States.

 In general, we require all donors to have social security number or a valid work permit.
 However, if you do not have a social security number or a work permit, there are two options:

 - For a donor who has spent more than 31 days over the last year, or over 183 days over the last 3 years, in the United States, CHR will withhold 28% of the donor compensation, to be remitted as taxes to the U.S. Internal Revenue Service (IRS), in accordance with federal tax laws.